ARMmbed/mbed-os-5-docs/docs/porting/psa/spm.md

 Secure Partition Manager (SPM) is a part of the PSA Firmware Framework that is responsible for isolating software in partitions, managing the execution of software within partitions and providing inter-process communication (IPC) between partitions.

-For more information about SPM, see the [SPM API page](../apis/psa-spm.html).
+For more information about SPM, please see the [SPM API page](../apis/psa-spm.html).

 <span class="notes">This page gives guidelines for silicon partners adding SPM capabilities.</span>